coostdocs/codoc/content/en/co/fs.md

 - The first version is the default constructor, which creates an empty file object without opening a file.
 - The second version is the move constructor.
 - Version 3-5, open the specified file, the parameter path is the file path, and the parameter mode is the open mode.
-- mode is one of `'r'`, `'w'`, `'a'`, `'m'`, r for read, w for write, a for append, m for modify.
+- mode is one of `'r'`, `'w'`, `'a'`, `'m'` or `'+'`, r for read, w for write, a for append, m for modify, + for both read and write.
 - When mode is `'r'`, the file must exist, otherwise the file is not opened.
-- When mode is `'w'`, the file is automatically created if it does not exist, and the file data is cleared if it already exists.
+- When mode is `'w'`, a new file will be created if it does not exist, and the file will be truncated if it already exists.
-- When mode is `'a'`, the file will be created automatically when it does not exist, and the file data will not be cleared if it already exists.
+- When mode is `'a'`, `'m'` or `'+'`, a new file will be created when it does not exist, and the file will not be truncated if it already exists.
-- When mode is `'m'`, the file will be created automatically if it does not exist, and the file data will not be cleared if the file already exists.
+- `'+'` was added since v3.0.
+In this mode, read and write share the file pointer, therefore, you may need call the [seek()](#fileseek) method to set the offset before the read or write operation.